-Across the country, the health of communities are evaluated annually by the Robert Wood Johnson Foundation by a set of 18 standard criteria and their findings are released by state.
+Across the country, the health of communities are evaluated annually by the Robert Wood Johnson Foundation through a set of 18 standard criteria.
+Then, their findings are released by state.
 The most current rankings placed Chesapeake as 46th in Quality of Life and 40th in Length of Life among the measured communities in Virginia.
 This is a decline from previous years.

 This current decline is a continuing trend, and has led to the development and launch of the Healthy Chesapeake movement.
-Interested in creating ongoing dialogue, connecting people and resources, and shaping efforts that will reverse this trend and eventually result in Chesapeake being the healthiest community in Virginia, the Healthy Chesapeake Coalition and Healthy Chesapeake, Inc. are now in full operating mode.
+Both the Healthy Chesapeake Coalition and Healthy Chesapeake, Inc. are interested in creating ongoing dialogue, connecting people and resources, and shaping efforts to reverse this trend.
+Our goal is to make Chesapeake the healthiest community in Virginia.

-Recognizing that health and well-being are interconnected with social, cultural, physical, economic, and other factors, Healthy Chesapeake is adopting many of the precepts of the Healthy Community movement that began in Toronto, Canada in 1984 and operates under the auspices of the World Health Organization.
+Recognizing that health and well-being are interconnected with social, cultural, physical, economic, and other factors, Healthy Chesapeake has adopted many of the precepts of the Healthy Community movement, which began in Toronto, Canada in 1984.
+Also, Healthy Chesapeake operates under the auspices of the World Health Organization.
 These factors are similar to those being used by the Robert Wood Johnson Foundation in determining their annual health rankings, which provide the focus areas for program development by the Healthy Chesapeake Coalition and Healthy Chesapeake 501(c)3 non-profit.

-- The Healthy Chesapeake non-profit is governed by a Board of Directors and will serve the community as a vehicle for fund development, resource gathering and sharing, advocacy, and evaluation of program effectiveness on issues related to the social determinants of health as defined by the Robert Wood Johnson Foundation.
-When needed, it will also serve as the fiscal agent for the Healthy Chesapeake Coalition.
+- The Healthy Chesapeake non-profit is governed by a Board of Directors.
+The non-profit serves the community as a vehicle for fund development, resource gathering and sharing, advocacy, and evaluation of program effectiveness on issues related to the social determinants of health as defined by the Robert Wood Johnson Foundation.
+When needed, it also serves as the fiscal agent for the Healthy Chesapeake Coalition.